 In 2012, the poverty rate in Spain was estimated at 21.1 percent.
 Today, Spain has recovered from the recession and is growing fast, but issues still linger.
 Most of the work available is of low quality, wages remain low and the unemployment rate is still at 18 percent, and almost 40 percent for youths, while strikes and job insecurity are still very common.
 These issues most impact families with children.
 According to UNICEF, 40 percent of children in Spain are living in poverty, which is the third-highest in the EU.

 The reduction in spending on healthcare and education as austerity measures have had a negative long-term impact.
 Social protection policies are not focusing on children and their sustainable future.
-In fact, the gap in social protections for children and people over 65 is the highest in Europe.
-Spain also has the biggest wealth gap in Europe, with the middle class disappearing and wealth concentrated in the hands of very few.
+The gap in social protection for children and people over 65 is the highest in Europe.
+Spain also has the biggest wealth gap in Europe, with the middle-class disappearing and wealth concentrated in the hands of very few.

-The good news is that the last three years have seen an impressive growth in Spain’s economy.
-The government has outlined several solutions to decrease poverty rate in Spain:
+The good news is that the last three years have seen impressive growth in Spain’s economy.
+The government has outlined several solutions to decrease the poverty rate in Spain:

 - New labor market reforms offer subsidies to firms hiring the young, women and long-term unemployed.

 - Ensuring adequate income in old age and boosting private pension schemes that guarantee less risk of poverty among the old.

 - Encouraging innovation and entrepreneurship through friendly policies.